d-bl/GroundForge-help/docs/Reversed-engineering-of-patterns.md

 The symbol in each template object has six free snapping points, two of them should be connected with other objects.
-Copy-paste these objects to assemble a pattern without changing the length or directions of lines connecting the symbols.
+Copy-paste these objects to define a pattern without changing the length or directions of lines connecting the symbols.
 It might need some out-of-the-box thinking: the Binche snow flake example above has horizontal connections and the vertical connection is reduced to a single stitch.
 Stretching the stitch into a kind of plait with a hole (`ctcttctc`) reveals traditional connections in the thread diagram.

 Droste method